 Siem Reap’s Most Luxurious Hotels

-From the moment the Amansara staff collected us from the airport in a very cool 1965 Mercedes stretch limo and handed us bottles of water and cold scented face towels, we knew we were in for an indulgent experience.
+From the moment the Amansara staff collected us from the airport in a very cool 1965 Mercedes stretch limo and handed us bottles of water and cold scented face towels, we knew we were in for an indulgent experience in one of the most luxurious hotels we’ve ever stayed in.
 If you’ve stayed at an Aman resort before, then you’ll know what I’m talking about.
 If you haven’t, then make it a priority to do so.
 (We’ve also stayed at Amantaka, Luang Prabang; that post is coming soon).

 The Amansara is an exquisitely beautiful property.
 Set in a walled garden compound, it’s elegant yet understated.
 The former guesthouse of King Norodom Sihanouk, it was built in the early 1960s in a sleek, low-rise, modernist style that’s all lines and curves.
 The natural materials of the exterior architecture (whole stones, dark wood) match the neutral shades of the interiors (white, ivory, beige).
 It’s intimate and compact – there are just 24 suites at Siem Reap (the same at Luang Prabang) – yet the rooms are super-spacious, with courtyards and plunge pools, big bathtubs, and huge beds.